AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 You can download the PI to OCS Agent from the PI to OCS Agents page on the portal and then transfer it to the computer that will host the agent.

-**NOTE:** The PI to OCS Agent installation cannot be completed if the system time is not correct.
-Additionally, you will not be able to complete the PI to OCS Agent installation if Internet Explorer Enhanced Security configuration is enabled.
+**Note:** The PI to OCS Agent installation cannot be completed if the system time is not correct.
+Additionally, you will not be able to complete the PI to OCS Agent installation if Internet Explorer Enhanced Security Configuration is enabled.
 For more information, see [Disable Internet Explorer Enhanced Security Configuration](xref:disable-ie-security).

 ## Configure access to PI Data Archive Security tables, PI point data, and optional AF server